mzhang28/blog/content/posts/2021-06-17-tracking-links.md

 newsletters that are distributed via email, you might want some statistics on how your newsletter is doing.
-Traditionally, this is achieved **actively** through some kind of survey with some kind of incentive, like "tell us how we're doing for a chance to win a water bottle" or something of the likes.
+Traditionally, this is achieved **actively** through some kind of survey with some kind of incentive, like "tell us how we're doing for a chance to win a water bottle".

 Now emails are typically imbued with **passive** trackers either in the form of [tracking pixels][3] (which informs the sender when the receipient opens the email) and [tracking links][4] (which informs the sender when AND what links receipients click).
-Tracking pixels are usually less relevant these days since many web-based email clients will ask before loading images, and clients run by mail servers with large amounts of users like Gmail ([and soon iOS][5]) may proxy the pixels ahead of time so the senders only see the IPs and metadata of the server.
+Tracking pixels are usually less relevant these days since many web-based email clients will ask before loading images, and clients run by mail servers with an enormous number of users like Gmail ([and soon iOS][5]) may proxy the pixels ahead of time so the senders only see the IPs and metadata of the server.

 Tracking links, on the other hand, have become much more invasive, to the point where it's impossible to avoid being tracked.
 You see it all over the web: